k-nuth/c-api/include/kth/capi/doc_temp.md

 ### Return value:

-An `executor_t` object that is capable to run a Bitprim crypto full-node.
+An `executor_t` object that is capable to run a Knuth crypto full-node.

 ### Notes: